 So does the eye.

 It falls out, hanging by the optic nerve, swinging left and right.
 She gags, her stuck out tongue making contact with her eye.
 What does it taste like, Punky?
-Earlier she was eating noodle soup with those meatballs that absorb the soup water and burst when you chew on them.
+Earlier, when it was clear her date would arrive, she was eating noodles with those meatballs that absorb the soup water and burst when you chew on them.
 They were kind of rubbery and bland, the flavour of the soup not coming through.
 Does it taste like that, Punky?
+The pendulum swing of her eye catches sight of her congealed self on the sharp point of the stick.

 She chokes back vomit and begins to finger the eye back into the socket.
 It squishes like a gooey rice cake.
-Her nails scrape it but she doesn’t have time to think about that.
+Puke bubbles out the corner of her mouth, the taste of her eye lingering on her tongue.
+She winces as her nail scrapes the surface.
+No time to think about that.
 Scars will heal.
 Do scars heal on eyeballs?
 Maybe.
 It’s surprisingly heavy and unsurprisingly wet.
 She lifts it with two fingers, her other hand holding opening her eyelids.
-It pops in OK but now she has a lazy eye.
+It pops in with a squelch.
+Her iris drifts unbidden.
 She tries to blink it back into the proper position but that doesn’t seem to work.
 Wipes the eye goo on her skirt.
 Fuck it.
 Bigger problems.
-That banging noise has been upgraded to a scraping, and its definitely getting closer.
+That banging noise has been upgraded to a scraping, and it’s definitely getting closer.

 Step backwards into terror.
 The shape has a good half metre on her height.
 It does not rush.
 It does not falter.
 Human bodies aren’t supposed to move that way.
 They’re not so… static.
 Like its bones were all held together with steel and wire.
 She looks around the restaurant.
-Her vision is clearing but it’s still so so dark.
-Low power brain calculates that there’s not enough space between her, the beast and the fire exit to successfully make that run.
+Her vision is clearing, but it’s still so so dark.
+Low-power brain calculates that there’s not enough space between her, the beast and the door it tore through to successfully make that run.
 But where else can she go?
 Each moment of hesitation is another step closer to death.

 “Pick up or take out?”
 The beast grabbed his lapels and lifted him to eye level.
 “That’s not what I meant-” The colour drained from the waiter’s face.
 “What are you….”
 A flash of silver.
 A metal chopstick stabbed into his ear canal.
 Snapped downwards.
 A crack of bone, a spurting of blood.
 It removed the stick and let the body crumple onto the floor.
 Punky dropped her own sticks, splashing soup.
 A clattering of chairs and tables, but she was frozen.
 That’s when she had noticed it—the phone fused into his wrist, screen buried under a layer of thin skin.
 Wires punctured the surface, spiralling around his arm into the back of his head.
 And then, well.
 Eye met stick.
 But if she could just pull out that wire…